 Gum Disease is referred to by many names: Gingivitis, Periodontitis, Pyorrhea, and Periodontal disease.
 Periodontal disease is a bacterial infection of the tooth root and adjacent tissues.
 Left untreated, periodontal infections dissolve away the bone that supports teeth.
 Eventually affected teeth may become hopelessly loose.
 Gum disease has many levels of severity.
 Three out of four American adults are estimated to be affected by periodontitis.
 Periodontitis is the #1 cause of tooth loss in the United States.
 Fortunately, like most dental conditions, when recognized and treated early, disease progression can be stopped and tooth loss prevented.

-Who needs a scaling and root planning (deep cleaning)?
+Who needs scaling and root planing (deep cleaning)?

 Benefit of Early Treatment

 Early gum treatment prevents the bacteria which cause gum disease from penetrating into the tooth-root surfaces.
 It is often said that gum disease can only be treated but not cured.
 This is true in part because bacteria can lodge within the porous root surface, at which time treatment can slow but not eliminate the progress of gum disease.
 While it’s rarely too late to help, treatment before inflammation, bleeding or bad breath occur will yield the best results and possible prevent periodontal gum and bone loss from ever occurring